 Writing is taught in specific meaningful and effective contexts.
 We use the Power of Reading scheme to underpin our literacy lessons through the use of high quality texts.
 Children have effective, high quality daily Literacy lessons and frequent opportunities to write across the curriculum.
-Speaking and listening skills and talk for writing support children in articulating their ideas.
+Speaking and listening skills and Talk for Writing support children in articulating their ideas.
 Children have opportunities to reflect on and improve writing through editing with continuous self, peer and teacher assessment providing clear next steps for learning.
 Spelling skills are developed using a phonics based approach and in line with the requirements of the English National Curriculum 2014.
 Children are taught to use a neat and consistent style of handwriting, and presentation.
-Punctuation and the Grammar is taught in accordance with the statutory requirements of the English National Curriculum.
+Spelling, Punctuation and Grammar is taught in accordance with the statutory requirements of the English National Curriculum.

 Pupils will make at least good progress from their starting points.
 They will be equipped with a strong command of the written word and acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for writing.
 Pupils will write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.